apromore/ApromoreCore/README.md

 ### MySQL setup
-By default, Apromore Core uses H2 database because it allows casual evaluation without requiring any configuration.
+By default, Apromore Core uses MySQL database.
+For casual evaluation, Apromore can also be used with H2.
-For earnest use or development, Apromore should be configured to use MySQL instead.

 * Ensure MySQL is configured to accept local TCP connections on port 3306 in its .cnf file; "skip-networking" should not be present.